-Plan your sprinkler system layout and draw it out on graph paper.
+Plan out your sprinkler system design and draw it out on graph paper.
 Be sure there is proper overlap of the each sprinkler head's spray so you're watering your grass evenly.
 Your local True Value store expert can help you figure out which sprinkler heads are appropriate based on the size of your yard and your home's water flow rate.
 They can also help you determine how much pipe and how many connectors, elbows and T-fittings you'll need.

 Step 1.
 Check for Proper Valves and Drains